Online Sports Betting in Kentucky 2021Commercial Content | 21+ | T&Cs Apply

 Lawmakers attempted to legalize Kentucky sports betting in 2020, but those efforts fell short at the wrong time.
 There appeared to be plenty of support to create a new sports betting bill, but that was not the case.

-Another attempt will be made in 2021, but it is starting to feel like 2020 is the most realistic date for KY sports betting to become a real possibility.
+Another attempt will be made in 2021, but it is starting to feel like sometime in 2022 is the most realistic date for KY sports betting to become a real possibility.
 Lawmakers in the state meet for just 30 days in 2021, and that might not provide enough time to get a bill passed.

 Governor Andy Beshear has supported legalizing sports betting as a way to bring in new revenue for the state.
 Kentucky doesn’t have any commercial casinos currently in operation, but the state is filled with horse racing tracks.